matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 characteristics of this approach.
 How much development time does it take?
 Is it compatible with what we have done before?
 Is it going to possibly break things?
 How much does it cost?
 How much will it cost to operate?
-Is it allowed by you know some regulatory thing?
+Is it allowed by some regulatory thing?

 You are going to have a bunch of things that are candidates for rows, but you should never fully enumerate them in advance.
 Every time you take on a problem, you are going to need to be selective about what matters, and only put in what matters.
 So you want things that are salient or relevant.
-Salient means it is an aspect of this thing that sticks out right, and relevant means that it is an aspect of this thing that matters to our problem.
+Salient means it is an aspect of this thing that sticks out, and relevant means that it is an aspect of this thing that matters to our problem.

 If you have one of your columns is a live bunny, and another one of your columns is a tank in a bunny suit, you are not going to have a